 6.)
 Lastly, you add the almond flour / ground almonds and stir until they are evenly distributed.

 7.)
 Get yourself a springform (I used a 20 cm / 8 inch) and line the bottom with parchment paper.
 Grease the sides with butter or oil and pour in the batter.
-Bake at 170 Celsius / 340 Fahrenheit for 30 minutes.
+Bake at 170 Celsius / 340 Fahrenheit on the middle shelf for 30 minutes.

 Recipe tips and tricks to make the perfect Keto chocolate cake: